-Dublin City Council has recently imposed a speed limit of 30kph in late parts of central Dublin – basically any street which is not regarded as a main artery.
+Dublin City Council has recently imposed a speed limit of 30kph in large parts of central Dublin – basically any street which is not regarded as a main artery.
 This is supposed to protect pedestrians and children at play.
-In order to explain this to the general public, the Council has produced another one in its ongoing series of baffling signs, and spent a lot of money erecting them all over the city.
+In order to explain this to the general public, the council has produced another one in its ongoing series of baffling signs, and spent a lot of money erecting them all over the city.

 We’ll leave aside the awful typeface used for the Irish language text for the moment.
 That’s a post for another day.

 Hot news from Dublin’s Phoenix Park, where the signs warning users not to approach the park’s herd of wild fallow deer have now been replaced by a much more direct “do not feed” notice.
 The old signs (see below) had been erected in the spring of this year, but had baffled both the park’s staff and its users as to what they meant.
 The new one, with its use of the internationally recognised red circle and diagonal stripe, is much better designed.
 It is also nicely drawn, with the deer, the hand and the food reduced to their simplest possible forms.

 Whether it will stop the dozens of people who turn up each day with bags of carrots has yet to be seen.
 I recently found a Tupperware box on the path which was full of carrot pieces, nicely peeled and sliced.
 Some people obviously have too much time on their hands.

 A good entry for the most baffling sign of 2016 has recently appeared in Dublin’s Phoenix Park.
 I have gone there most days in the last five years to walk my dog and am well accustomed to keeping her clear of the park’s long-established herd of fallow deer.
 She now looks over at them with an air of slight bafflement, but is no longer inclined to chase them.